 Lack of transparency leads to pitfalls

 Asked where implementers most often fail to meet expectations, more than four-in-ten respondents (41%) cite excessive costs, while 28% point to over-running of agreed timescales.
-And it’s not just ITS tool implementation projects that are a problem – more than a third of respondents (37%) say ITSM managed services are too costly because of poor performance by implementation partners.
+And it’s not just ITSM tool implementation projects that are a problem – more than a third of respondents (37%) say ITSM managed services are too costly because of poor performance by implementation partners.

-The answer is to opt for vendor-neutral implementers
+The answer is to opt for vendor-neutral implementers for ITSM tool implementation

-The answer to these excessive costs and poor performance issues lies to a large extent in the hands of enterprises themselves.
+The answer to these excessive costs and poor performance issues with ITSM tool implementation lies to a large extent in the hands of enterprises themselves.
 If they’re prepared to step outside the vendor-official partner relationship and opt for an independent implementer they’re far more likely to have access to genuinely objective (and deeper) expertise.
 This is knowledge of software from the whole market not just a part of it, along with the experience of what works in practice and how it should be implemented to best effect.
 Independence of vendors is more likely to bring an implementer with a blinkered focus on the customer’s requirements rather than fees and license sales.

 Breadth of ITSM software knowledge and extensive in-the-field experience of implementation together offer real cost minimization and return on investment (ROI) benefits for enterprises.
 If they want to avoid unnecessarily high costs of implementation and excessive licenses, along with misconceived or poorly-functioning ITSM solutions, moving beyond official vendor partners is what works in the real world.
 Vendor independence and objective expertise will maximize the chances of a truly cost-effective ITSM tool implementation that lays the ground for digital transformation within an enterprise.